LakshanMartin/OOSE/Assignments/Assignment1/ElectricityNetwork/criteria.md

 I have also isolated classes that represent the implementation of particular design patterns into sub-packages as well.

+The starting point of the application, ```MainApp```, remains outside of the MVC packages.

 ### Model

 All classes that maintain the application data are found within the Model package.
-As such the following sub-packages exists within too:
+As such the following sub-packages exists within it too:

-- CategoryDecoratorPatt - Decorator pattern design used for containing power consumption data.
+- ```CategoryDecoratorPatt``` - Decorator pattern design used for containing power consumption data.
-- CityNetworkCompositePatt - Composite pattern design used for creating nodes of the network tree.
+- ```CityNetworkCompositePatt``` - Composite pattern design used for creating nodes of the network tree.

 ### View